excaliburjs/Excalibur/docs/source/installation.rst

 **Nuget**::

     Install-Package Excalibur

-You can also download the raw Javascript files from the `Releases <https://github.com/excaliburjs/Excalibur/releases>`_ page.
+You can also download the raw Javascript files from the `Excalibur Distribution repository <https://github.com/excaliburjs/excalibur-dist/releases>`_.

 Unstable Builds
 ---------------